davidbarile/MageWars/Assets/Documentation/resource-requirement-balancing-instructions.md

 The maximum number of Resources for a card should be 4, and up to 6 for Structure or Level cards.

-Create a copy of the pack with “ID”: “Pack_01”, and give it "Name": "Base Pack Resources" with "ID": "Pack_02".
+Create a copy of the pack with “ID”: “Pack_02”, and edit it to have "Name": "Base Pack Resources".
 If any of the existing Cards have Resources, Permanent Resources or Resurrection requirements, erase them and start your balancing algorithm from scratch.
 Please error-check the JSON when done and fix errors.

 ---